 Why do I need genetic counseling?

 Genetic counseling enables you to understand your genetic risk and testing options, and usually helps you come to decisions about treatment options.
-My experience in helping patients with the same questions and decision points that you're facing has given me expertise in collecting the most relevant medical information, reviewing the pertinent medical literature and deciphering statistical risk estimates to obtain accurate risk calculations and testing options for you.
-Working with other patients who have walked this road has helped me develop the skill to hone in on your perspective, your concerns and your fears, as well as practical matters related to your treatment timeline.
+Our experience in helping patients with the same questions and decision points that you're facing has given us expertise in collecting the most relevant medical information, reviewing the pertinent medical literature and deciphering statistical risk estimates to obtain accurate risk calculations and testing options for you.
+Working with other patients who have walked this road has helped us develop the skill to hone in on your perspective, your concerns and your fears, as well as practical matters related to your treatment timeline.
 This makes genetic counseling not only informative, but useful to the decisions you face today.

 What can I expect?

 The genetic counseling relationship is unique in that it is a space to gather information and understanding about medical and genetic risk, but it does not constitute "medical advice."
-Genetic information is different than other medical information because it carries unique personal, family and social risks and burdens.
+Genetic information is different than other medical information because it carries unique personal, family and social opportunities, decisions, risks, and burdens.
 The use of genetic information is extremely personal.
 Genetic counseling is the context for helping individuals understand and address such issues.
 The communication of this information and the process of counseling are only relevant as they apply to each particular client's concerns and needs.
 Your session will be tailored to address your specific questions and your understanding of the genetic issue(s) of concern.

 What are the limitations of genetic risk assessment?